 You will use your HomerConnect access to view your account, including financial aid information and grades.
 It is your responsibility to see if your funds have been applied to your account.
-If you request a refund for an overpayment, please allow 5 working days to process your request.
 You must be registered for classes before a refund can be issued to you.

 Federal Graduate Direct Plus Loans

 As with other federal loans, a student must have a completed FAFSA on file with the Office of Student Financial Services.
 You must also be a U.S. citizen or eligible non-citizen, as well as be matriculated and attending at least half-time.
-You will need to complete a graduate aid application and a graduate PLUS loan request form.
-For more information, visit the financial aid website.
+You will need to complete a Direct Plus Loan Request on https://studentloans.gov.
+For more information, visit the Student Financial Services website.

 Several major banks offer educational loan programs at conventional or reduced interest rates.
 Please consult with your bank to see if such a plan is available.
 You should always consider the Federal Graduate PLUS Loan program.
-Additional information on alternative loans and the Graduate PLUS Loan can be found on the financial aid website.
+Additional information on alternative loans and the Graduate PLUS Loan can be found on the Student Financial Services website.